How to Safely Delegate Microsoft 365 User Management

 Every action needs to be logged automatically.
 Who created this user?
 Who reset that password?
 Who removed a license at 2am on a Saturday?
 Without an audit trail, delegation becomes a liability.

-How UserDesk implements this
+How UserDesk for M365 implements this

 UserDesk sits between your team and the Microsoft Graph API.
 It authenticates with Microsoft's standard OAuth flow — the same protocol used by the admin center itself — but exposes only the operations your delegates need.